jenniekone/Item-Catalog/README.md

-# Item Catalog Project
+# Item Catalog
-An Udacity Full Stack Web Developer
+Udacity Full Stack Web Developer Project

 ## About
 This application provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit, and delete their own items.